SIM vs. eSIM: Which Is Better?

-Here are some of the notable advantages of an eSIM.
+Here are some of the notable advantages of eSIMs:

 - eSIMs are market competitive: They are priced the same as any traditional SIM card.

-- eSIMs are easy to install and operate: It takes just a couple of minutes to download and install, and you're good to go.
+- eSIMs are easy to install and operate: It takes just a couple of minutes to download and install an eSIM, and you're good to go.

-Although eSIM may seem flawless at a glance, there are still a few disadvantages to using eSIM.
+Although eSIMs may seem flawless at a glance, there are still a few disadvantages to using them.

 Here are the negative aspects of eSIM cards:

-- eSIM isn’t available for older phones: Since it’s relatively new, eSIM is not compatible with older phone models, and you may have to pay for an expensive new phone.
+- eSIMs aren't available for older phones: Since they're relatively new, eSIMs aren't compatible with older phone models.

-- eSIM is harder to transfer data: Instead of popping the card out of a damaged phone, you have to download your data from the cloud to get your contacts, message, and other media back.
+- It's harder to transfer data: Instead of popping the card out of a damaged phone, you have to download your data from the cloud to get your contacts, messages, and other media back.

 If you’re a traveler who enjoys taking vacations to remote locations or different countries, you’ve likely spent years trying to find a provider that offers reliable coverage.
 What exactly can you expect to change with eSIM?

-- Visit over 190+ countries: Wouldn’t it be nice to visit any location without wondering whether you’ll be able to have access to coverage in any country?
+- Visit over 200+ countries and regions: Wouldn’t it be nice to visit any location without wondering whether you’ll be able to have access to coverage in any country?
 If you choose Airalo, you can get an eSIM data plan that works in a vast expanse of locations.

 - Flexible data plans: Don’t want to pay for data you can’t possibly use up before your trip ends? eSIM prepaid plans are flexible and offer an affordable amount of data for any vacation.